tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-04-08-blogging-letter.md

 layout: blog
 ---

 What is the annual GDP of blogging?

+That sounds like a ridiculous question but bear with me for a second.
+Stripe's mission is to "increase the GDP of the internet".
+And it strikes

+Networked writing & blogging is kind of like the pre-revenue phase of economic engines.

+Writing on the internet

+Open questions:

+- With the blogging discussion moving to Twitter, how would you rekindle a blogging "scene"?
+- Is the economic engine stronger if you do it as part of a niche or group?
+What would happen if you helped a neighborhood / city / industry move into blogging all at once?
+- Thinking about Squad Wealth - maybe the real economic engine for squads is squad blogging?
+The tools for running group writing projects is terrible (still!).
+New forms of squad publishing would unlock new forms of squad wealth.

+What is the annual GDP of blogging?
 That sounds like a studid question but let's take it seriously for a second.

 Blogging is this strange economic engine - specifically providing individuals economic freedom.